nyilin/RDataXMan/README.md

     sudo ln -s $(/usr/libexec/java_home)/jre/lib/server/libjvm.dylib /usr/local/lib

-After the steps above, both Windows and macOS users can use the following code to first install the rJava package from CRAN and then install the RDataXMan package from GitHub:
+After the steps above, both Windows and macOS users can use the following code to install the RDataXMan package from GitHub:

-    install.packages("rJava")
     # Package devtools is needed to install from GitHub
     # install.packages("devtools")
     devtools::install_github("nyilin/RDataXMan")